lavint/FinTech-Blockchain/Blockchain cheat sheet.md

 <br>

-* `Digital Signature`: Use cryptography to prove things stay the same
+* `Digital Signature`: A cryptographic technique used to ensure the integrity and authority of data

     * proving ownership or authenticity of data mathematically